 before remotely controlled.
 It shows the location in the Bush and

-    one of the solar systems.
+the main solar shack.
 It runs for 7 minutes.
+Speakers on.

 Sorry, but the audio volume is a problem on these videos.

 This upgraded High Energy, High Definition Drone Video shows,

 from above, my 4 Solar Powered Amateur Radio Shacks on our property in